natelandau/dotfiles/README.md

 ## Setup

 1. Install Python and [Poetry](https://python-poetry.org)
+2. cd into the dotfiles directory with `chezmoi cd`
-2. Run `poetry install` to install the development dependencies
+3. Run `poetry install` to install the development dependencies
-3. Activate your Poetry environment with `poetry shell`.
+4. Activate the Poetry virtual environment with `poetry shell`.
-4. Install the pre-commit hooks with `pre-commit install --install-hooks`.
+5. Install the pre-commit hooks with `pre-commit install --install-hooks`.

 ## Committing changes

 1. Activate your Poetry environment with `poetry shell`
 2. Add changed files to the staging area with `git add .`
 3. Run `cz c` to commit changes
+4. Push to remote repository

+## Updating dotfiles

+Run `chezmoi update` to apply changes to the dotfiles on other machines.